na-na-hi/renget/archive/6wfys.md

 ~~Animated Interactions and Idles~~ - Apparently this is broken now.
 Consider Organic Player Animations.
 Ultimate Animation Potions NG - Ground up recreation of the old Ultimate Potion mods.
 Works and works good.
 Archery Gameplay Overhaul - Even if you don't want the combat changes, trust me and use its meshes (just disable or delete the .esp).
+*or* Vanargand Animations - Archery - These are vanilla style but remove the fuckawful jitter in 3rd person.
+Highly recommend!
 CBPC Equipment Physics SE and AE - UUOOOH (crying emoji).
 It's finally out.
 This is what got me to reinstall the game.
+*note: Equipment Physics are now supported by Immersive Equipment Displays without CBPC!*

 Skill Based Dynamic Animations - This is not an animation mod but it's genius.
 Your animation replacers will only be used above a certain skill level.
-This works since vanilla anims make you look like a goofball that doesn't know how to swing a sword.
+This works since vanilla anims make you look like a goofball.
+I personally run Vanargand Archery for base with AGO taking over past skill level 50 and have the kneeling sneak idle from RAP overriding as well.

+Do note that anything that says MCO, ADXP or whatever will not work unless you have the Soulsrim bullshit set up.
+I use a sprinkling of animations from the following modders: Verolevi, SonderBain, CHIMGarden, and Skypia (TW! anime).

 ##Reviews